In this blog you’ll find Tesla marketing strategies that any company can use to gain a competitive advantage.

 The Tesla Roadster was designed to beat a petrol sports car like a Porsche or Ferrari in a head to head showdown.
 It can go from 0-60 mph in 1.9 seconds and has a top speed of over 250mph.
 Then, over and above that fact, it has twice the energy efficiency of a Prius.
 The Roadster was also the first electric vehicle to achieve a range of 200 miles per charge.

-Focus on getting reviews and word-of-mouth
+Focusing on getting reviews and word-of-mouth referrals

 The strategy of focusing on great reviews has paid off because there are now many online groups and community forums which evangelise for Tesla.
 The people in such groups are inspired by the social mission behind the company and feel they are making a difference to the planet so they don’t just like the brand, they are passionate about it.